Bedrock-Addons/Documentation/docs/doc1.md

 **Is it secure?** Probably not, but I haven't done many security tests.
 I mostly just update code on the production server directly and hope no issues arise.

 :::caution
-As a word of caution, isolate the software on it's own virtual machine, and then isolate the VM on your network, do not run it alongside other applications to prevent cross-contamination of data.
+Due to security concerns, it is higly recommended that you isolate the software on it's own virtual machine to prevent potential data breaches and security issues.
 :::